Weyerhaeuser Room 215

 Ask lots of questions.
 Because students have different backgrounds, needs, interests and goals, it is important to spend time early on asking a number of questions.
 Where did they grow up?
 What kind of high school did they attend?
 What made them select a liberal arts college?
 What majors are they considering?
 Do they have any careers in mind?
 Keeping notes in the advising file or in the DegreeWorks audit can help remind you of the answers and will enable you to see patterns and trends over time.

 Don’t make assumptions.
-Because students have different backgrounds, needs, interests and goals, we can’t assume that the way we experienced college will be the way they experience college.
+Because students have different backgrounds, needs, interests and goals, we can’t assume the way we experienced college will be the way they experience college.
 Asking lots of questions can help ensure you are meeting the student’s needs and not what you imagine the student’s needs to be.
 Of course, because students are still developing their ideas about the world and who they want to be in it, taking a questioning approach also serves to help them clarify their thinking.

 Make sure you know what question is really being asked.
 Advisee questions can sometimes have a straightforward answer, but often there are other related issues that need to be addressed.
 For example, if an advisee asks you for the date of the course withdrawal deadline, it would be insufficient to simply give the student that specific piece of information.
-Instead, it is prudent to have a conversation with the student about the circumstances that are leading him or her to think about withdrawing.
+Instead, it is prudent to have a conversation with the student about the circumstances leading him or her to think about withdrawing.
 Is the student having difficulty in more than one course?
 Has the student talked with the course instructor?
 Does the student have support from other campus resources?
 What impact will withdrawing have on the student’s progress towards a degree?
 Withdrawing might be a wise choice, but you won’t know that until you have a better understanding of the bigger picture.

 Make referrals.
 Advising is a team endeavor.
 You can’t possibly know the answer to every question your advisee will ask.
 But you can know what offices handle different issues and be willing to pick up the phone and identify the appropriate person to whom you can send the student.
 Modeling the process of finding an answer is also a very good teaching tool.
 It demonstrates for students that knowledge is acquired and the steps they can take to access resources and gather information for themselves.